firion-jones/COS30015-assignment1/content/05-enviroment-setup.md

 - Kali Linux's `rockyou.txt` password list was used.
 It can be accessed via the `wordlists` command.
 - Using an existing password list was done to maintain focus on tool usage rather than password list generation, which easily has enough depth to have a whole seprate report written about it.
 - In real-world scenarios, attackers rarely have a guaranteed password list, but for testing purposes, a known list ensures tool functionality.
-- I used the `shuf` tool to randomly select passwords for both user profiles and the database on the server.
-These randomly chosen passwords were then assigned as credentials for the server users and the database.
+- I used the `shuf` tool to randomly select passwords for the user profiles.
+I then created the users "bob, jim and harold" with the passwords.
+- Database passwords were made similar to SSH passwords to highlight typical credential reuse, making it easier for attackers to guess passwords across services.
-- It is assumed that the attacker knows the usernames, which is plausible within the context of this exercise.
+- It is assumed that the attacker knows the usernames, which is plausible within they were friends in the context of this exercise.

 ```{=latex}
 \input{content/tables/password-table.tex}